jdee/xmas/README.md

 of the original code.

 This surgery is limited to
-1. Some preprocessor directives before main() for the purpose of type conversion.
+1. Some preprocessor directives and a typedef before main() for the purpose of type conversion.
 2. Conversion of argument syntax from K&R to ANSI.
 3. Conformity with the ANSI signature of main().
 4. Some stack variables at the start of main to facilitate type safety